jones58/LondonBrutalistMap/README.md

 npm run dev
 ```

-## Things I'd like to implement later / Useful contributions
+## Things I'd like to implement later / Useful contributions:

 - see maps folder -https://www.pinballmap.com/ for inspo of tech stack and how the app runs
 - see nearby wiki, could maybe use wiki pages.
 Look at how they made it a mobile app running in chrome